“Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for.” ― Epicurus

 - heat, gas, and electricity

-- a warm, clean bed with a comfy new mattress
+- a warm, clean bed

-- a washer, dryer, and clean clothes
+- a washer, new dryer, and clean clothes

 - For the colorful autumn leaves out my window.